adcondev/my-learning-notes/RED2000/NOTES.md

 - I keep working on the MERN stack tutorial.
 I have setup the container of each service, now i will work on the code.
 As for now, i have a "Hello, World!" implementation for each service.
 - I will check how a Js Promise would look like in Go.
 I know there are goroutines and channels, but i want to see a simple example that mimics the behavior of Promises in JavaScript.

+- Worked on to finally finish the Barcode commands implementation.
+They are finally done and tested. they are already merged into main branch.
+- I will check about VPS providers and prices.
+I have the idea of setting up a Dokploy instance with Terraform and Ansible.
+I will check the Dokploy repository for guides and documentation.
+- I will check all the Docker and Docker Compose posibilities with Github Actions.
+I want to create a workflow that builds and tests the code in a containerized environment.
+Maybe the Dokploy VPS can be used for it.

 ---

 ## 🎯 **Current Focus Areas**